• Courses

 Exclude URL Query Parameters in Google Analytics 4

-In Universal Analytics (GA3), there was a feature called “Exclude URL query parameters” that allowed you to remove unwanted parameters from the URLs and have cleaner reports.
+In Universal Analytics (GA3), a feature called “Exclude URL query parameters” allowed you to remove unwanted parameters from the URLs and have cleaner reports.

-When I am writing this blog post, this feature is not available by default in Google Analytics 4.
+When I wrote this blog post, this feature was not available by default in Google Analytics 4 (there’s data redaction, but it’s not a complete replacement for “Exclude URL query parameters”).
 But there is a workaround that I will explain in this article (it involves Google Tag Manager).
 If you are using GTAG, I will briefly give you some directions at the end of this tutorial.

 Video tutorial